 Freelancers aren’t the only ones burdened with too much work, though.
 When anyone—a client, a boss, a partner—comes to you with new projects, it can be tough to say no. Whether it’s the desire not to upset the other person, a sense of obligation to your organization or colleagues, or simply the desire to impress the client, saying yes can seem like the obvious choice.

 How do you know when your workload is too much?

 In a sentence, you’ve got too much work when you’ve got more work than time.

-We’ve all got a set number of hours we can devote to working in any given day or week without the quality of our work — or our emotional stability — taking a hit.
+We’ve all got a set number of hours we can devote to working in any given day or week without the quality of our work—or emotional stability, home life, or something else—taking a hit.
 (The general thought is that this number maxes out somewhere around 50 hours per week.)
 If your workload requires more time than you’re really capable of giving, you’ve got too much work.

 It’s not always so cut-and-dry to tell, though.
 Some other indicators of too much work can include exhaustion, feeling irritable or overwhelmed, and experiencing a general lack of traction.
 Go on like this too long, and you’ll face physical issues like tense muscles and sleeplessness, dread, trouble concentrating, loss of motivation, and even depression.
 Another word for this?
 Burnout.
 Burnout happens when you’re working too much and not getting enough time off.

 Missed deadlines do happen, and if you’re anything like me, they can affect the rest of your work.
 I worry about letting down the project team.
 (A missed deadline can impact other people’s...

 Another telling factor?
 Missing deadlines, despite your best efforts to get it all done.